abhijithneilabraham/senti_nltk_python/README.md

 # senti_nltk_python
-A simple program to classify any text file content as positive or negative using nltk.
+A simple program which demonstrates to you that any test file can be summarised as positive or negative by using very short lines of code using nltk.

 nn.txt is the test file.